opengeospatial/HY_Features/section_7.md

 | Dependency | [/req/hy_hydrofeature/hydrocomplex/catchment](/req/hy_hydrofeature/hydrocomplex/catchment) |
 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentrealisation.realisedcatchment](/req/hy_hydrofeature/hydrocomplex/catchmentrealisation.realisedcatchment) |

-The HY\_Flowpath feature type specialises HY\_CatchmentRealisation with respect to an implied linear geometric representation including a straight or curved line.
+The HY\_Flowpath feature type specializes HY\_CatchmentRealisation with respect to an implied linear geometric representation including a straight or curved line.
 The flowpath connecting the inflow and outflow of the logical catchment, is topologically an edge bounded by inflow node and outflow nodes, and corresponding to left-bank and right-bank catchment faces.
 The 'boundary' and 'spoke' properties are described by means of 'tagged values': the topological 'boundary' is of type HY\_OutfallRealisation, the topological 'spoke' of type HY\_CatchmentArea.

 Through generalization, HY\_Flowpath inherits the *realisedCatchment* association including *hydroComplex*, and carries the properties: *shape*, *flowpathNetwork*, and *contourLine*.

 The **shape** attribute defines the linear geometric representation.
 If required, an implementation shall use a geometry type defined in ISO19107: Spatial Schema, e.g. GM_Curve type.

-The **contourLine** association relates a contour line accompanying a given flowpath.
+**[needs review] The **contourLine** association relates a contour line accompanying a given flowpath.
 ContourLine references the inflow and outflow node of the flowpath, and allows for an additional linear realisation of a catchment bound to the inflow and outflow nodes of a flowpath.
-If required, this association shall be used to assign isolines to a flowpath.
+If required, this association shall be used to assign isolines to a flowpath.  **

 The **flowpathNetwork** association defines a network as sequence of connected flowpathes.
 This concept requires a non-branching 'mainstem' of watercourses, and a single linear representation of each of these.
-If required, this association may be used to identify a network the realises in its entirety a catchment that contains the catchment which is realised by the network part.
+If required, this association may be used to identify a network the realizes in its entirety a catchment that contains the catchment which is realized by the network part.

 | **Requirements Class** | [req/hy_hydrofeature/hydrocomplex/flowpath] (req/hy_hydrofeature/hydrocomplex/flowpath) |
 | --- | --- |